ashshekhar/C_Basics/README.md

 # C Programming Basics

+### Note: This work is strictly for my personal use.
+If you are a CMPSC 311 student, you are solely responsible for any kind of plagiarism.

 ## Introduction

 You are to complete the assign1-cmpsc311-sp20 program.
 The assign1-cmpsc311-sp20 program receives an array of floating point values, one per line and executes a number of operations and functions.
 Complete the code in the